HubDanDevMan/matura/paper/Filesystems.md

 found.
 If the path traverses multiple directories, the previos step of looking for inodes with a matching file name is done recursively.

-# IMAGE OF PATH TRAVERSAL
+\section{IMAGE OF PATH TRAVERSAL}

-#### For readers used to Windows, the path separator "/" is equivalent to the backslash "\" on Windows
+\subsection{For readers used to Windows, the path separator "/" is equivalent to the backslash "\" on Windows}

 After using the filesystem for a while, we notice that storing the file name in the inode itself is a